 Writing Habits and Musings:

 In High School, I was a night owl and would prefer writing late at night when the muse would strike.
-One night I thought I saw something out of the corner of my eye.
-There was nothing there, but I was spooked.
-And so Tarimus was born along with the idea of a demon sentinel sent from another world to not just attack my protagonist Aaron, but to awaken the power within.
+One night I got spoked by something…probably a lack of sleep, but Tarimus was born along with the idea of a demon sentinel sent from another world to not just attack my protagonist Aaron, but to awaken the power within.

 On and off over the years and after college, I would pick away at this story that became the Road To Shandara.
 As a kid, I wanted to travel to one of those far off lands and have a great adventure and that thirst hasn't left me.
 I love reading books as much as I love writing and since the world of Safanar exists only in my dreams, writing the stories of such a wondrous world is not a bad outlet.

-I dusted off the bones of The Road To Shandara a couple of years ago when one night my two boys were giving a good display of their youthful vigor and enthusiasm at the dinner table.
+Early 2013 I dusted off the bones of The Road To Shandara when one night my two boys were giving a good display of their youthful vigor and enthusiasm at the dinner table.
 To restore order and peace I started telling them Aaron's Tale and it was their enthusiasm and the constant “Tell us more Dad.”
-That lead me to improve my craft and finish this book.
-Since then I've gotten input from friends and various writing groups to help me along.
-While investigating how to publish this book I stumbled onto self or indie publishing and felt that this was the best avenue for me to pursue.
+That lead me to improve my craft and finish this book and many more.

 If you have any questions or comments about the series or writing please don't hesitate to contact me.